Pycord-Development/pycord/docs/installing.rst

 .. _intro:

-Installing Pycord
+Installing Pogcord
 =================

-This is the documentation for Pycord, a library for Python to aid in creating applications that utilise the Discord API.
+This is the documentation for Pogcord, a library for Python to aid in creating applications that utilise the Discord API.

 Prerequisites
 -------------

-Pycord works with Python 3.8 or higher.
+Pogcord works with Python 3.8 or higher.
 Support for earlier versions of Python is not provided.
 Python 2.7 or lower is not supported.
 Python 3.7 or lower is not supported.